Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 Alison Paul.

-Kingdom of Oranges.
+Kingdom of oranges.

-Tragic Kingdom in a way.
+Tragic kingdom in a way.

 Why?

-and it was a real orange motif on it.
+And it was a real orange motif on it.

 Is that where your head was?

-and I was thinking of Point Break.
+And I was thinking of point.

 Oranges, yep.